-Dr Adams, our dental anesthesiologist, can sedate for routine and complex dental procedures.
-You can get put to sleep for even a simple tooth filling or cleaning if need be?
-We offer different sedative dentistry techniques including full intravenous sedation, twilight and conscious oral sedation.
+Dental anesthesiology can sedate for routine and complex dental procedures.
+You can be put to sleep for even a simple tooth filling or cleaning if need be?
+We offer different sedative techniques including full intravenous sedation, twilight and conscious oral sedation.
 Finding a dentist who sedates can be difficult for routine dental work.
-Most dentists that sedate are oral surgeons who are doing complex oral and maxillofacial surgeon services.
+Most dentists that sedate are oral surgeons who are doing complex oral and maxillofacial surgery services.
 What separates our sedation office from others is that Dr. Adams sedates for routine and complex procedures.
 So if you need an implant, extraction and a filling or even a cleaning, it can be all be done during one sedation appointment.
 If you are confused about what level of sedation is best for you, schedule a sedation consultation and we can determine what option is best for you.

 - Severe Dental Anxiety